New rules to help exchanges break brokers' grip on swaps

 That could encourage some swaps traders to switch to futures to avoid the hassle of registering with the CFTC.

-Top banks, which trade billions of dollars of swaps each day, will smash the $8 billion limit and some 65 of the top swaps traders, like Goldman Sachs (GS.N), Morgan Stanley (MS.N) and JP Morgan Chase (JPM.N) registered as dealers on Wednesday.
+Top banks, which trade billions of dollars of swaps each day, will smash the $8 billion limit and some 65 of the top swaps traders, like Goldman Sachs, Morgan Stanley and JP Morgan Chase registered as dealers on Wednesday.

 However the CME, the world's largest futures exchange, said it saw a definite shift to futures contracts over swaps in the weeks following the CFTC announcement.